Awilum/awilum/README.md

 I have founded the [Flextype](https://github.com/flextype) an **open-source self-hosted Hybrid Content Management System** with the freedom of a Headless CMS with the full functionality of a Traditional CMS and [Atomastic](https://github.com/atomastic) a set of decoupled and reusable **PHP building blocks for kickass Web Applications**.

-I am on a mission to build high quality platform to develop kickass Applications!

 <hr>

 <a href="https://github.com/Awilum">